 This video illustrates two ways to objectively test for sufficient firmness in an infant mattress (or any other infant sleep surface, such as a bassinet).

 Keeping Baby Safe : a guide to infant and nursery products by the Australian Government

-This is an Australian Government publication providing information to help you make sure your child’s nursery is a safe place.
 The current version was released in 2013 and is available from the Australian Competition and Consumer website here in the following formats: PDF, hardcopy booklet, eBook on iTunes, iPhone and iPad app.

 You can also view the related video on cot safety below.